pnp/sp-dev-fx-extensions/README.md

 When you need to make minor cosmetic changes to modern pages (e.g.:  match your corporate branding guidelines) and cannot use placeholders,you can create a custom CSS and inject on every modern page.

+In this example, we deploy the CSS in a shared location; this allows us to change the CSS file at any time without re-deploying or re-configuring the application customizer.

+You can deploy the application customizer with different settings to point to different CSS files.

 ## Used SharePoint Framework Version